iifl-logo

 CHANGE IN NATURE OF BUSINESS

-We are pleased to confirm that there has been no change in the nature of the business of the Company during the fiscal year ended March 31, 2024.
-Our core business activities remain focused on Agrochemicals manufacturing.
+We are pleased to confirm that there has been no change in the nature of the business of the Company during the financial year ended March 31, 2025.
+Our core business activities remain focused on Agrochemicals manufacturing and marketing.
 This continuity underscores our commitment to stability and consistency in delivering high-quality agricultural chemicals to our customers, stakeholders, and the broader community.

 As we continue to uphold our core competencies in Agrochemicals manufacturing, we remain vigilant in exploring opportunities for growth and operational excellence within our established business framework.